pikachust8811/GCP_Document/Jupyter_Scala/Readme.md

 - Here is our configuration with 1 master, 2 workers.
 ![N|Solid](./screenshot/03.png)
-P.S.
+P.S.
 You can click **Customize** to choose your machine CPU cores and Memory.

 - Next, Click the **Preemptible workers, bucket, network, version, initialization, & access options Create**
 ![N|Solid](./screenshot/04.png)